pyedifice/pyedifice/README.md

 Because rendering is abstracted away, it is simple to diff the UI trees and have the Edifice renderer figure out what to do using its normal logic.

 ### Element Inspector

-The Edifice component inspector shows the Element tree of your application along with the props and state of each component.
+Similar to the Inspect Elements tool of a browser, the Element inspector will show you all Elements in your application along with the props and state, allowing you to examine the internal state of your complex component without writing a million print statements.
+Since the UI is specified as a (pure) function of state, the state you see completely describes your application, and you can even do things like rewinding to a previous state.

-### set_trace
+### set_trace()

-PDB does not work well with PyQt applications. `edifice.set_trace` is equivalent to `pdb.set_trace()`, but it can properly pause the PyQt event loop to enable use of the debugger
+PDB does not work well with PyQt applications. `edifice.set_trace()` is equivalent to `pdb.set_trace()`, but it can properly pause the PyQt event loop to enable use of the debugger